Driving efficiency & consistency in your contract review

 Yes, definitely.
 Many of our most active users are solo counsels.
 The popular use cases tend to be driving self-service by the business teams and incrementally building the right foundations for scaling a legal team (e.g. setting up a review checklist, consolidating internal know-how around negotiating key agreements).

-Yes, we use machine learning models primarily to identify clauses and concepts present or absent in your agreement.
+Yes, Pactly is a legal technology company that offers a contract AI review solution.
+We use machine learning models primarily to identify clauses and concepts present or absent in your agreement as part of our process to review contracts.
 This model-based identification is the first step in remediating most issues, and it helps us provide the relevant context to the user and speed up the review.